northwesternfintech/2026QuantInternships/README.md

 **Locations**: NYC

 **Notes**: Founded by ex-SIG people.
 Tends to be more school-agnostic than other firms.
 General perception of JS is that it has a very comfortable and nerdy culture.
 Specializes in ETF market making, and uses OCaml as their primary programming language.
-Also has big offices in London and Hong Kong.
+Also has big offices in London and Hong Kong, and small offices in Singapore and Amsterdam.

 |Role|Links|
 |-------|-------|